ArcanaFramework/fileformats/docs/source/typing.rst

     assert issubclass(Zip[Png], Zip)
     assert isinstance(Zip[Png]("/path/to/zip.zip"), Zip)

-Similarly, for types with multiple unordered classifiers, a type with a subset of the classifiers of another type is considered to be its superclass
+Similarly, for types with multiple unordered classifiers, a type with a superset of the classifiers of another type is a subclass

 .. code-block:: python